nais/handbook/docs/technical/tenant-setup/addons/digdir.md

 But when you do have configuration info like a certificate chain or a client-id, where your software actually needs the secret, not cryptographic operations, then `Secret Manager` is designed for that use case.

-!!! success "Certificate chains is [successfully uploaded](#import-certificates) to `Secret Manager`, provide NAIS with the resource names"
+!!! success "Certificate chains is [successfully uploaded](#import-certificates) to `Secret Manager`, provide Nais with the resource names"
     `projects/<project-id>/secrets/<secret-id>/versions/<version>`

 ###### Example format of a certificate chain